Trafford Park: Decline and regeneration

-Between 1987 and 1998, the development corporation attracted 1,000 companies, generating 28,299 new jobs and £1.759 billion of private sector investment.
-The setting up of the corporation was intended to be only a temporary measure, terminating on 31 March 1997, but it was extended for a further year until March 1998 when responsibility for Trafford Park's development passed to Trafford Council.
-The park is once again a major centre of employment in Trafford, and its regeneration has led to a high start-up rate for businesses and low rates of unemployment in the area.
-As of 2008, there were 1,400 companies within the park employing an estimated 35,000 people.
+Between 1987 and 1998 the development corporation attracted 1,000 companies, generating 28,299 new jobs and £1.759 billion of private sector investment.
+The setting up of the corporation was intended to end on 31 March 1997, but was extended until March 1998, when the responsibility for Trafford Park's development passed to Trafford Council.
+As of 2025 there were 1,400 companies within the park employing 40,000 people, making it one of the largest in Europe.

 Governance

 Civic history

 The eastern area of the park, where the first developments took place at the end of the 19th century, was then under the local government control of Stretford Urban District; the west was controlled by the urban district of Barton-upon-Irwell.
 Tensions soon began to emerge between the Estates Company and Stretford Council over the provision of local services and infrastructure.
-In 1902, W. T. Glover & Co, a cable manufacturing company that had moved to the park from nearby Salford, built a power station next to their works to supply electricity to the rest of the park; the Estates Company had previously approached Manchester Corporation, but Stretford would not allow another local authority to supply electricity within its area.
+In 1902 W. T. Glover & Co, a cable manufacturing company that had moved to the park from nearby Salford, built a power station next to their works to supply electricity to the rest of the park.
+The Estates Company had previously approached Manchester Corporation, but Stretford would not allow another local authority to supply electricity within its area.

 In 1901 Manchester Corporation formally proposed a merger with Stretford UDC, on the basis that Stretford's growth was due in large part to Trafford Park, the growth of which in turn was largely due to the Manchester Ship Canal.
 Manchester Corporation had provided one-third of the capital needed to build the ship canal, for which it had doubled its municipal debt, despite having also increased rates by 26 per cent between 1892 and 1895.
 Stretford and Lancashire County Council opposed the merger, which was rejected following a government inquiry.
-In 1969 Pevsner wrote: "That [neighbouring] Stretford and Salford are not administratively one with Manchester is one of the most curious anomalies of England."

-The tensions between Stretford and the Estates Company began to come to a head in 1906, when in response to complaints in the press about the state of one particular road in the park, Trafford Park Road, Stretford issued formal notices demanding that all premises with frontage onto the road pay for its improvement.
-Further disputes over the standard of roads in the park followed until, in 1907, the Estates Company presented a petition to Lancashire County Council demanding that Trafford Park should be an urban district in its own right, independent of Stretford.
+The tensions between Stretford and the Estates Company began to come to a head in 1906, when in response to complaints in the press about the state of a road in the park, Trafford Park Road, Stretford issued formal notices demanding that all premises with frontage onto the road pay for its improvement.
+Further disputes over the standard of roads in the park followed until, in 1907, the Estates Company presented a petition to Lancashire County Council demanding that Trafford Park be an urban district in its own right, independent of Stretford.
 The county council dismissed the petition, but later that year, following a petition organised by the Trafford Park Ratepayers Association, a new local government ward, Park Ward, was created within Stretford.
-The new ward did not include the western part of the park however, which remained under the control of Barton-upon-Irwell.
+The new ward did not include the western part of the park, which remained under the control of Barton-upon-Irwell.